 Proper data governance and quality are essential for effective business intelligence because they ensure that the insights and decisions drawn from the data are accurate and trustworthy.
 If data is inaccurate, incomplete, or inconsistent, it can lead to erroneous conclusions, flawed strategies, and missed opportunities.

-4- Data visualization
+4- Data Visualization

 One of the most important business intelligence trends is evolving data visualizations tools to make it easier for non-technical users to present data in visual formats such as charts, graphs, and dashboards.